Barophobia/dotfiles/README.md

 ```

 To install nvim:
-The nvim folder needs to be inside the .config folder, the setup requires packer as a plugin manager.
+<br>The nvim folder needs to be inside the .config folder, the setup requires packer as a plugin manager.
 ```
 cp -r nvim ~/.config
 ```